Outside of Queensland or Overseas – subclass 489 & 190 Visas

 - If you meet Queensland’s eligibility criteria, Business and Skilled Migration Queensland will contact you via an email with instructions on how to provide additional information to finalise your application.
 A non-refundable application fee must be paid prior to finalising your application.

 - If you are nominated by Business and Skilled Migration Queensland, you will receive an invitation from DIBP asking you to lodge an application within 60 days of nomination.

 Two weeks once Business and Skilled Migration Queensland has received your application and all of the

 - Skilled – Nominated (subclass 190) and Skilled – Nominated or Sponsored (provisional) (subclass 489)

 - For fact sheets in other languages

 - If you would like to contact Business and Skilled Migration Queensland, please contact us by phone or email.

 - Nomination is granted at the discretion of Business and Skilled Migration Queensland and once a decision has been made it is final.

-- Migration Review Tribunal: Business and Skilled Migration Queensland does not appeal to the Administrative Appeals Tribunal against decisions by DIBP to decline granting a visa to any skilled or business migration applicants nominated by Queensland.
+- Business and Skilled Migration Queensland does not appeal to the Administrative Appeals Tribunal against decisions by DIBP to decline granting a visa to any skilled or business migration applicants nominated by Queensland.

 - Applications, processing and visa approvals are wholly administered by the Australian Government through DIBP.
 Please do not make travel arrangements or changes to your personal situation until DIBP has formally advised the outcome of your application.